 We live in a digital world where everyone is connected and online.
 Friends and family even in far-flung corners of the world are only ever a click away.
-Global communication is now something we take for granted and for at least one full generation it’s all they’ve ever known.
+Instant global communication is now something we take for granted and for at least one full generation it’s all they’ve ever known.
 But of course this wasn’t always the case and there is a long line of inventors, engineers and innovators we have to thank for this mind-bogglingly convenient world.

 Captain Robert Halpin was one of these important figures.
-151 years ago he literally laid the foundations of modern communications when he installed the first transatlantic cable from Valentia Island in Kerry, Ireland to Hearts Content, Newfoundland, Canada.
+Over 150 years ago he literally laid the foundations of modern communications when he installed the first transatlantic cable from Valentia Island in Kerry, Ireland to Hearts Content, Newfoundland, Canada.
 This connected two continents and ushered in the new age of global telecommunications.

 Robert Halpin was born 16th February 1836.
 His parents ran a small dockside tavern called the Bridge House (now the Bridge Tavern) in Wicklow, a local haunt for seafarers and fishermen.
 Life for Robert growing up was closely intertwined with the sea.
 He watched the ships coming and going, the sailors working at the docks, and in the tavern he was immersed in tales of the sea and distant lands.
 Naturally enough he became fascinated with the sea and the ocean eventually called to him.
 At age ripe old age of 11 he withdrew from formal education and left home for a life at sea.

 Robert jumped right in the deep end beginning his career on a seven year apprenticeship on the sailing ship Briton that was involved in the North American trade making two round trips a year.
 His time on the ship came to an abrupt end when it got caught in bad weather and was wrecked.
 Many lives went down with the Briton and for Robert who survived this would be but his first brush with death.